LiuElvin/STAT_302_Final_Project/README.md

 # Connected Ad Hoc Network

-- An **ad hoc network** is *connected* if any abitrary node can reach every other node by traversing across line segments
+- An **ad hoc network** is *connected* if any abitrary node can traverse across line segments reach every other node

   - In non technical terms, a network is *connected* if any device can communicate with any device it desires